snadrus/metaphone3/README.md

 easily match misspellings to the already-known correct word or name.

 A manual Java --> Golang port of the text sound classifier.

+This is presently the best Soundex system (as of this writing) in terms of its ability to find similarities.